 Menstrual Periods Your first menstrual period may be heavier, lighter, or the same.
 It may also come sooner than usual.
 If abnormal menstrual bleeding is one of the primary reasons you had the UFE, do not be discouraged.
 Sometimes it can take 2 or even 3 periods before you see what your periods will be like going forward.
 Almost every patient will have improvement by the third month after the procedure.

 Some patients may experience symptoms as a result of changes in their hormonal balance after the procedure.
 Fibroids are driven by estrogen.
-As the fibroids die, there may be a sudden change in hormones.
+As the fibroids die, there may be a sudden, temporary change in hormones.
 Some women experience mild depression, which subsides in s few days.
 Others experience “hot flashes” and/or night sweats.
 In our experience we have found these symptoms resolve without treatment for most patients.

 Signs of Potential Problems Symptoms that might indicate problems include pain that occurs several days or weeks after the initial pain resolved; a temperature several days to weeks after the procedure; an irregular vaginal discharge (particularly if foul smelling or profuse).
 These symptoms may indicate either an infection or partial passage of a fibroid and may require gynecological evaluation.
 If any of these symptoms occur, please contact the Radiology Department so that we can assess the symptoms and make further treatment recommendations.